E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

-Reflecting on the above two special cases, it is worth noting that it is possible to define e-detectors in cases where there is no common reference measure amongst the pre-change and post-change distributions, and thus no well-defined likelihood ratio process, and also when there is no nontrivial martingale can be constructed.
+Finally, it is worth noting that it is possible to define e-detectors in cases where there is no common reference measure amongst the pre-change and post-change distributions, and thus no easily-defined likelihood ratio process, and also when there is no nontrivial martingale that can be constructed.
 This is precisely the utility of e-processes, which are nonparametric and composite generalizations of likelihood ratios.
-We delve into such cases soon.
+We develop one more interesting nonparametric example (not described above) in the simulations section: detecting change in mean of a bounded random variable.

-\subsection{Warm-up: upper bounds on worst average delays for baseline e-detectors}
+\subsection{Warm-up: bounds on worst average delays for baseline e-detectors, when $Q$ is known}

 Recall that our objective is to minimize worst average delays $\mathcal{J}_L(\st^*)$ or $\mathcal{J}_P(\st^*)$, given above in \eqref{eq::worst_delay} and \eqref{eq::ave_delay} respectively, while controlling the ARL $\mathbb{E}_{P,\infty}(\st^*) \geq 1/\alpha$.
+Note that worst average delays in \eqref{eq::worst_delay} and \eqref{eq::ave_delay} were defined for a fixed pair of pre- and post-change distributions implicitly.
+In our setting where the pre-change distribution space could be composite, we take an additional supremum over all pre-change distributions when defining both worst average delays for each fixed post-change distribution.

-To derive bound on the worst average delays, we further assume that the post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are independent of the pre-change observations and form a strongly stationary process.
+To derive bounds on the worst average delays, we further assume that the post-change observations $X_{\nu+1}, X_{\nu+2}, \dots$ are independent of the pre-change observations and form a strongly stationary process.
 That is, we assume that, for any finite subset $I \subset \mathbb{N}$ and any $j \in \mathbb{N}$, the joint distributions of $\{X_{\nu + i}\}_{i \in I}$ and $\{X_{\nu + i + j}\}_{i \in I}$ are equal to each other.
 About the underlying baseline increment, we further assume that there exist a function $f$ and an integer $m \geq 0$ such that $L_n = f(X_n, X_{n-1}, \dots, X_{n-m})$ for each $n$.
-Here, if $m$ is a strictly positive number then we implicitly assume that we can access $m$ observations $X_{0}, X_{-1}, \dots, X_{1-m}$ from the pre-change distribution in order to build changepoint detection procedures.
+In this warm-up section, assume that we know the post-change distribution $Q$.
+Then, as we shall soon see, an optimal choice for $L_n$ would set $m=0$, but if $m$ is a strictly positive number then we implicitly assume that we can access $m$ observations $X_{0}, X_{-1}, \dots, X_{1-m}$ from the pre-change distribution in order to build sequential change detection procedures.
 Under these conditions, the following theorem provides analytically more tractable upper bounds on worst average delays for e-SR and e-CUSUM procedures.

 \begin{proposition} For a given $\alpha \in (0,1)$, let $N_\SR^*$ and $N_\CS^*$ be e-SR and e-CUSUM procedures using baseline e-detectors.
 Under the settings described above, their worst average delays are upper bounded as